 A TV Licence covers the address where it is held – it follows the property, not the person.
 If the deceased lived alone and the property is now empty, the licence should be cancelled from the date of death.

 To cancel the licence on an empty property, call 0300 790 6143 or use the online form.
 Tell TV Licensing that the property is now empty and unoccupied.
-No one will be watching live TV or using BBC iPlayer there.
 TV Licensing will cancel the licence and process any refund for full unused months.

 If the property remains empty for more than six months, you may receive letters from TV Licensing asking you to confirm it is still unlicensed.
 This is normal – you can respond online or by post to confirm the property does not need a licence while empty.